Schneider National (NYSE:SNDR) Releases FY 2021 Earnings Guidance

-Schneider National (NYSE:SNDR) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.850-$1.950 for the period, compared to the Thomson Reuters consensus estimate of $1.680.
+Schneider National (NYSE:SNDR) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $1.850-$1.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.680.
 The company issued revenue guidance of -.

-Schneider National (NYSE:SNDR) last issued its earnings results on Thursday, July 29th.
-The company reported $0.60 EPS for the quarter, beating the Zacks’ consensus estimate of $0.42 by $0.18.
-Schneider National had a net margin of 5.66% and a return on equity of 13.56%.
-On average, equities research analysts predict that Schneider National will post 1.72 EPS for the current fiscal year.

-SNDR has been the topic of several analyst reports.
-Robert W. Baird reaffirmed a buy rating and set a $28.00 price target on shares of Schneider National in a research note on Monday, May 3rd.
-Credit Suisse Group set a $21.41 price target on shares of Schneider National and gave the stock a buy rating in a research note on Wednesday, July 14th.
-Wells Fargo & Company dropped their price target on shares of Schneider National from $24.00 to $21.00 and set an underweight rating on the stock in a research note on Tuesday, July 13th.
-KeyCorp lifted their price target on shares of Schneider National from $28.00 to $29.00 and gave the stock an overweight rating in a research note on Friday, April 30th.
-Finally, Susquehanna lifted their price target on shares of Schneider National from $25.00 to $26.00 and gave the stock a neutral rating in a research note on Tuesday, April 13th.
-Two investment analysts have rated the stock with a sell rating, ten have given a hold rating and six have assigned a buy rating to the company’s stock.
-The company has a consensus rating of Hold and a consensus price target of $24.85.
+Several research analysts recently weighed in on the stock.
+Wells Fargo & Company reduced their price objective on shares of Schneider National from $24.00 to $21.00 and set an underweight rating on the stock in a research note on Tuesday, July 13th.
+Citigroup reduced their price target on shares of Schneider National from $26.00 to $24.00 and set a neutral rating on the stock in a research report on Wednesday, July 14th.
+Morgan Stanley upped their price objective on shares of Schneider National from $32.00 to $35.00 and gave the company an overweight rating in a research report on Monday.
+Robert W. Baird reaffirmed a buy rating and set a $28.00 price objective on shares of Schneider National in a research note on Monday, May 3rd.
+Finally, Susquehanna Bancshares boosted their target price on Schneider National from $25.00 to $26.00 and gave the company a neutral rating in a research note on Monday, April 12th.
+Two research analysts have rated the stock with a sell rating, ten have issued a hold rating and six have given a buy rating to the company’s stock.
+The stock presently has an average rating of Hold and a consensus price target of $25.02.

 About Schneider National